 SELC is grateful to the writers, journalists and environmental advocates who generously volunteer their time and talent to serve as judges for the Reed Environmental Writing Award.
-Judges for the 2018 contest are:
+Judges for the 2021 contest were:

 Jim Detjen The Knight Chair, Emeritus, and founding president of the Knight Center for Environmental Journalism, Michigan State University; founding president of Society of Environmental Journalists; former award-winning reporter for the Philadelphia Inquirer

-David Haskell Professor of Biology and Environmental Studies at the University of the South, Sewanee; author of The Forest Unseen, finalist for the Pulitzer Prize for General Nonfiction and winner of SELC’s 2013 Reed Environmental Writing Award, the National Academies’ 2013 Best Book Award, and the 2012 National Outdoor Book Award for Natural History Literature; author of the blog Ramble.
+David George Haskell Professor of Biology and Environmental Studies at the University of the South, Sewanee; author of The Forest Unseen, finalist for the Pulitzer Prize and winner of the 2013 Reed Environmental Writing Award, the National Academies’ 2013 Best Book Award, and the 2012 National Outdoor Book Award for Natural History Literature; also author of The Songs of Trees, winner of the Iris Book Award and the John Burroughs Medal, and of the blog Ramble

 Jay Leutze Author of Stand Up That Mountain, winner of the 2012 Reed Environmental Writing Award; trustee for the Southern Appalachian Highlands Conservancy; 2013 recipient of the Order of the Long Leaf Pine, the highest honor the governor can bestow on a North Carolina citizen

-Bill McKibben Author of such books as Deep Economy, The End of Nature, and Earth: Making a Life on a Tough New Planet; frequent contributor to The New Yorker, Orion, The Atlantic Monthly, Harper’s, The New York Review of Books, and other publications; co-founder of 350.org, an international climate campaign; scholar-in-residence at Middlebury College
+Bill McKibben Author of such books as Falter: Has the Human Game Begun to Play Itself Out?, Deep Economy, The End of Nature, and Eaarth: Making a Life on a Tough New Planet; frequent contributor to The New Yorker, Orion, The Atlantic Monthly, Harper’s, The New York Review of Books, and other publications; co-founder of 350.org, an international climate campaign; scholar-in-residence at Middlebury College

 Rick Montague Civic leader, teacher, and writer; guiding inspiration behind creation of the Reed Environmental Writing Award; past chair and current member of SELC’s Board of Trustees